hannakulikowska/SQL/README.md

 I'm using several interconnected databases, the schema of which you can see below.
 There are tasks and my queries for the databases.
 You can also see my screenshots with queries and data output.
-The databases and the questions were created by Jose Portilla.

 <picture>